 To make your images really interesting, stick to the rule of thirds.
 It, in a simplified version, says that the most interesting points of the frame should always be on the border of its thirds.
 The most important areas of the photo are best located at the intersection of the lines of the invisible grid, as in the picture on the right.

 Of course, the rules are made to be broken, but following this advice, many successful photographs have been created.

 10. Useful Tricks for Taking Beautiful Photos

 There are many techniques for creating interesting pictures, one of them is the so-called bokeh, that is, a blurred background.
 You can achieve this using a long focal length or a dedicated lens.
-Zoom in or use a long focal length lens, and set the focus point / points on the subject.
+Zoom in or use a long focal length lens, and set the focus point/points on the subject.
 You can easily achieve beautiful bokeh.
 True, when shooting with a smartphone, unfortunately, this trick cannot be applied.

 Changing the aperture value or exposure can bring life to your photographs: fast shutter speeds freeze motion and are therefore ideal for sports photography and other moving subjects.
 By opening and closing the aperture, you can increase or decrease the amount of light entering the sensor.
 And don’t forget that the lower the f-number, the shallower the depth of field.

 This is it.
 Be creative and open to new ideas.
 In the worst case, the photos won’t quite work out and you just have to delete them.
 Experiment with your camera!
 You will be amazed at what kind of photos you can create.
-If you have other photography tips and tricks you use in photography, kindly share in the comment section below.
+If you have other photography tips and tricks you use in photography, kindly share them in the comment section below.